-- Diuretics (water tablets) help to reduce water retention (which causes swelling in the ankles and around the lungs) by encouraging the kidneys to produce more urine. - ACE inhibitors (angiotensin-converting enzyme inhibitors) relax and open up blood vessels, making pumping blood easier and takes strain off the heart.
-They can control blood pressure, and control and prevent worsening of heart failure symptoms. - Pacemaker these send electrical impulses to the heart to stimulate the contraction of the heart muscle, and set a normal heart rhythm (if the heart is unable to set its own pace, or the heart rhythm is disrupted). - CRT (cardiac resynchronisation therapy device or biventricular pacemaker) this special type of pacemaker is used when the person has left bundle branch block (LBBB).
+- Diuretics (water tablets) help to reduce water retention (which causes swelling in the ankles and around the lungs) by encouraging the kidneys to produce more urine. - ACE inhibitors (angiotensin-converting enzyme inhibitors) - relax and open up blood vessels, making pumping blood easier and takes strain off the heart.
+They can control blood pressure, and control and prevent worsening of heart failure symptoms. - Pacemaker these send electrical impulses to the heart to stimulate the contraction of the heart muscle, and set a normal heart rhythm (if the heart is unable to set its own pace, or the heart rhythm is disrupted). - CRT (cardiac resynchronisation therapy device or biventricular pacemaker) - this special type of pacemaker is used when the person has left bundle branch block (LBBB).
 LBBB is where there is a block in part of the electrical messaging pathway that normally cause the heart to contract.
-The pacemaker helps to resynchronise (coordinate) the electrical messages and improve how well the heart pumps. - ?
-For more about heart failure see our factsheet 'About heart failure'. - ?
-For more about the NICE guidelines visit www.nice.org.uk and search 'heart failure'.
+The pacemaker helps to resynchronise (coordinate) the electrical messages and improve how well the heart pumps.